ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 >         mip: Amon
 >         grid: gn #can change for variables from the same model
 >         start_year: 1970
->         end_year: 2000 #  start and end years for a30 year period,
+>         end_year: 2000 #  start and end years for a 30 year period,
 >                        # we assume this is common and exists for all
 >                        # model and obs data
 >         additional_datasets: